 Dr. MacNeill received her honours undergraduate degree in Health Sciences and Biology concurrently with her degree of Optometry at the University of Waterloo.
 During her last two years of training, she was involved in running clinical research trials at the Centre for Contact Lens Research at the School of Optometry.
 She continued her work at the Centre after graduation on a part-time basis as lead researcher on several clinical trials leading to publication and conference presentation.
-Dr. MacNeill moved to Guelph upon graduation where she joined Drs.
-Miller and Timpano in practice.
-She has been actively involved in the community since that time with a particular interest in working with youth and adults with physical and mental challenges.
-She is also involved in several local sports leagues as a volunteer, and currently sits on a local school Board as well as being involved with the College of Optometrists of Ontario’s Quality Assurance Program.
-Dr. MacNeill enjoys all aspects of patient care.
-She has a passion for promoting the importance of eye care from age 0 to 100 within the community at large.
-Dr. MacNeill and her husband Daryl have three children, all of whom are also very actively involved in the community.
+Upon graduation, she joined Drs.
+Miller and Timpano in practice and has been actively involved in the Guelph community since that time.
+As part of giving back to her profession, Dr. MacNeill is an assessor with the College of Optometrists of Ontario’s Quality Assurance Program as well as a mentor and practitioner in regions of the world lacking in eye care resources.
+She is also actively involved with Special Olympics Ontario.
+Dr. MacNeill enjoys all aspects of patient care with a passion for promoting the importance of eye care from age 0 to 100.
+Along with her husband Daryl, children and dogs, she leads an active lifestyle full of travelling, sports and adventure.

 Dr. Iley completed his optometry training at the University of Waterloo School of Optometry in 2003 as well as a previous 4-year honours undergraduate degree in Health Sciences & Biology.
 During his training, Dr. Iley spent 8 months doing glaucoma clinical research trials under the supervision of Dr. John Flanagan – an internationally-renowned expert in glaucoma.
 Dr. Iley continues to hold an Adjunct Clinical Faculty position at the School of Optometry, University of Waterloo and is actively involved in both optometry and medical education.
 He has lectured to students, practicing optometrists, nurses and family physicians across the country.
 Dr. Iley has a particular interest in ocular disease (diseases of the eye) as well as pediatric eye care (newborn-12 years of age).
 As an active member of both the Ontario and Canadian Association of Optometrists, Dr. Iley has volunteered on public and professional education committees and has represented the profession at various conferences and meetings.
 Dr. Iley and his wife Nadine, have one son and twin daughters, and enjoy many activities with their family — music and acting, downhill skiing, mountain biking, water sports, and anything else that gets them outdoors.